-Tax disputes are initially treated within the assessing tax authority in the course of the objection procedure (see question 38).
-For subsequent court proceedings, the cantons are obliged by federal legislation to provide at least one court body for tax disputes (typically the tax recourse court or tax recourse commission (DBG 140 et seq).
-The cantons may provide for a second independent court instance in tax matters, typically a division of the cantonal administrative court (DBG 145).
+Tax disputes are initially treated within the assessing tax authority in the course of the objection procedure.
+For subsequent court proceedings, the cantons are obliged by federal legislation to provide at least one judicial court instance for tax disputes (eg, the tax recourse court or tax recourse commission).
+The cantons may provide for a second judicial court instance in tax matters - typically a division of the cantonal administrative court.

-On the federal level, the Federal Supreme Court has jurisdiction for tax matters (DBG 146), whereby the Federal Administrative Court is interposed for certain tax-related matters (eg, international administrative assistance in taxation matters).
+On the federal level, the Federal Supreme Court has jurisdiction for tax matters, whereby the Federal Administrative Court is interposed for certain tax-related matters with regard to international administrative assistance or taxes levied at a federal level (eg, VAT and withholding taxes).